We won’t let her lose her light.

 Yes, we were founded in 2006 as Glitter & Razz Productions.
 For 5 years, the Glitter & Razz Dramatic Play Space was located in Rockridge neighborhood in the basement of the College Avenue Presbyterian Church.
 In that space, we offered a number of camps, classes, and birthday parties for girls and boys ages 4-11 in the summer and afterschool.

-In September 2012, we decided to change the focus of our work to ignite a Compassion Revolution by putting girls center stage.
+In September 2012, we decided to change the focus of our work to helping girls take center stage.
 We moved out of the space, we discontinued our programming for boys and younger kids.
 We stopped doing birthday parties.
 Glitter & Razz Productions was then focused on its main product, Go Girls!
 Camp.

 Then, in May 2016, we changed the name of our business to Spotlight:Girls to better reflect the vision and focus of our work.